LiMinggang/madedit-mod/README.txt

 Todo:

 Mod v0.4.18
-Fix: Automatically select extension for new file according to syntax used
+New: Automatically select extension for new file according to syntax used
+New: Sort windows by clicking column tab(Windows list dialog)
+New: Sort windows by clicking column tab(Save query dialog)

 Mod v0.4.17
 Note: Changed *nix build from static link with wxWidgets to dynamic link with wxGTK, which